seanwhs/Plans/Coding-with-AI/Part-II—From-Coding-to-Conducting.md

 A requirement arrived.

-A design emerged.
+A design was produced.

 Code was written.

-Features were delivered.
+Systems were deployed.

-The majority of effort was spent translating intent into implementation.
+The majority of engineering effort lived in translation:

-This was the fundamental constraint of software development.
+From intent → to implementation.

+That constraint was fundamental.

-Human beings could only type so fast.
+Because humans could only type so fast.

-AI has shattered that constraint.
+AI has broken that constraint.

-Today, generating implementation is often the easiest part of building software.
+Today, implementation is no longer the bottleneck.

-Entire subsystems can appear in seconds.
+Entire systems can be generated in seconds:

-User interfaces.

-API layers.
+* APIs
+* UI layers

-Database repositories.
+* Database schemas

-Infrastructure definitions.
+* Infrastructure definitions

-Test scaffolding.
+* Test scaffolds

-Deployment workflows.
+* Deployment pipelines

-The bottleneck has moved.

-Again.
+What used to take weeks of coordinated effort can now be produced almost instantly.

-But this time, something deeper is changing.
+But something deeper has changed.

-The role of the engineer itself is evolving.
+The role of the engineer is no longer centered on writing software.

+It is centered on directing it.

-I no longer spend most of my time writing code.
+My work is no longer about producing code.

-I spend most of my time directing intelligence.
+It is about shaping systems that produce code correctly.

-My role has become less about implementation and more about:
+My role has shifted from:

-* Architecture
+* Implementer

+to:

-* Governance
+* Architect
-* Validation
+* Validator
-* Orchestration
+* Orchestrator
-* Constraint definition
+* Constraint designer
-* System alignment
+* System governor

 I do not code with AI.